jessrodier/x-site-template/README.md

 #### WP Install
 1. Download the latest WordPress from https://wordpress.org/download/
 2. Navigate to the themes folder and delete the default themes, then clone this X-Sited Theme into the themes folder.
+3. Run your Wamp Server, then run your local phpMyAdmin and create a new database with user privileges.
+4. Change the `wp-config-sample.php` file to `wp-config.php`
+5. TODO: Something about the `mu-plugins` folder

+#### Prep
+1. Run `npm i` to install packages
+2. Run `npm install -g gulp-cli` to install the gulp cli

 ### Running Project
 - Spin up your local MAMP or Wamp Server